-Supplemental Information [Updated]
+Supplemental Information (Updated)

-- ·Information on "Major Shareholders" shown above is based on the status as of March 31, 2020 - ·In a Large Shareholding Report (Change of Status Report) which is being made available for public inspection as of October 7, 2019, it is described that, Nomura Securities Co., Ltd. and other three joint holders, Nomura Holdings, Inc., Nomura International PLC and Nomura Asset Management Co., Ltd. hold the following shares as of September 31, 2019; however, since the Company could not confirm the actual number of shares owned as of March 31, 2020, such shares are not included in Status of Major Shareholders described above.
+- ·Information on "Major Shareholders" shown above is based on the status as of March 31, 2021 - ·By the end of March 2021, the following Large Shareholding Report (change of Status Report) has been submitted. - •In a Large Shareholding Report (Change of Status Report) which is being made available for public inspection as of July 21, 2020, it is described that, Nomura Securities Co., Ltd. and other two joint holders, Nomura Holdings, Inc., and Nomura Asset Management Co., Ltd. hold the following shares as of July 15, 2020; however, since the Company could not confirm the actual number of shares owned as of March 31, 2021, such shares are not included in Status of Major Shareholders described above.